Welcome To The Blue Hell

 Leadership Structure

 The strength of this group is, of course, having hundreds of people that step up to meet the challenges in front of us.
 Since one person is not able to manage all the aspects of this vast organization, the president appoints leaders to manage the various groups of volunteers: Tailgates, Designers, Merch, Tifo Painting, IT, etc. These volunteer leaders make sure all the selfless volunteers are connected with and able to contribute to the initiatives managed by the volunteer groups.
-This means having more people involved in the operations of the organization, and therefore, we are all able to work on different aspects of our organization based on individual likes and skills.
+This means having more people involved in the operations of the organization.
+Therefore, we are all able to work on different aspects of our organization based on individual likes and skills.
 This makes for a stronger organization overall.

 Board of Directors